Ever wondered how a custom glass piece is hand-crafted?

 Final shaping and checking for proper diameter.

-Final piece, after bottom is cut off and cylinder is cut in half and side holes for mounting finished 18" x 3" x 6" sconce are drilled.
+cut in half and side holes for mounting finished 18" x 3" x 6" sconce are drilled.

-With this hand-forming method, even complex shapes can be made to order in any
+With this hand-forming method, even complex shapes

-size or quantity with no expensive and time-delaying molds required.
+with no expensive and time-delaying molds required.

 Contact us now for a quote on your custom lighting concept or other glass projects.